boozallen/ads-final/README.md

 **(l)**

-We use Jenkins as our continuous integration system to automate the running of tests and continuously deploy our code to AWS.
+We use Jenkins as our continuous integration system to automate the running of tests and continuously deploy our code.
 We established GitHub hooks for each branch to kickoff Jenkins jobs.
 Custom jobs for each branch ran automated tests in containerized environments.
 Once tests were completed, Jenkins CI updated the Docker registry and deployed the new build.
 All pushes to the development branch are automatically examined by static code analysis, security scans, unit tests, integration tests, and performance tests.
 Load testing was performed ad-hoc (developer’s discretion).

 Our DevOps workflow: